MattyTurbo299/MattyTurbo299/README.md

 This repository will document my journey with Mimo and the projects it helps me to create.

-I am hoping to achieve much more after building on my foundaitons with the idea of creating more smaller projects from a calculator / to do lists, to something bigger like a website and applicaitons.
+I am hoping to achieve much more after building on my foundaitons with the idea of creating more smaller projects from a calculator / to do lists, to something bigger like a website and applications.

-More about me:
-- 🔭 I’m currently working on the Mimo course.
-- 🌱 I’m currently learning Python with hopes to learn other languages.
+## Current Projects

+Mimo (Project 2) ⚒️

+## Completed Projects

+Mimo Conversation (Project 1) ✔️